ethanke/translation-complexity-score/README.md

 # Translation Complexity Scorer

-A state-of-the-art tool for scoring translation complexity using multiple metrics and approaches.
+A tool for scoring translation complexity using multiple metrics and approaches.

 ## Features